xqwang14/SMS-Loss/README.md

 # SMS-Loss
-This repository is for the Symmetric Multi-Similiarity Loss.
+This repository is for the Symmetric Multi-Similarity Loss.
 A detailed instruction will be released soon.

 ## Citation